Don’t Try These at Home: 5 DIY Skin Care Hacks to Avoid

 While some people swear by this hack’s effectiveness, glue is not intended for your skin.
 They also contain ingredients and preservatives that may cause irritation, especially when left too long on your skin.
 There is also the risk of clogging your pores, causing more blackheads and blemishes.

 If you’re looking for an effective way to get rid of blackheads, see a skin or aesthetic doctor for product or treatment recommendations.
-Some of the procedures that can unclog pores include microdermabrasion, hydra dermabrasion, and Laser Genesis skin therapy.
+Some of the procedures that can unclog pores include microdermabrasion, hydra dermabrasion, and Skin Rejuvenation Laser skin therapy.

 Treating acne with toothpaste